-- companies that are directly involved in ongoing controversies classified as "very severe" in the areas of Environment, Human Rights and Community, Labour Rights and Supply Chain, Customers or Governance; - ii. companies deriving 5% or more revenue from gambling-related business activities; - iii. companies deriving 5% or more revenue from adult entertainment-related business activities; - iv. companies that derive any revenue from the production of tobacco, or 5% or more revenue from the distribution of, supply of key products for, or retail of, tobacco and tobacco alternatives; - v. companies that manufacture controversial weapons, such as cluster bombs, landmines, nuclear weapons, depleted uranium weapons, biological/chemical weapons (or their strategic components), blinding laser, non-detectable components, or incendiary weapons; - vi. companies that manufacture or retail civilian firearms and derive 5% or more revenue from this sector; - vii. companies that manufacture conventional weapons or provide support services to and derive 5% or more revenue from this sector; - viii. companies that derive (a) 50% or more revenue from unconventional oil and gas such as oil sands and shale gas or (b) between 5% and 50% revenue from these sources and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; - ix. companies that derive (a) 50% or more revenue from Arctic oil or (b) between 1% and 50% revenue from this source and have transition risk preparedness or carbon management that is considered weak i.e. an MSCI LCT Management Score of 4 or below, or a score in the bottom two LCT Management Score quartiles; and - x. companies that derive 5% or more of their total annual revenues from activities related to for-profit prisons.
+- 1. Companies that are directly involved in ongoing controversies classified as 'very severe' in the areas of Environment, Human Rights and Community, Labour Rights and Supply Chain, Customers or Governance; - Companies that derive any revenue from the production of tobacco, or 5% or more revenue from the distribution of, supply of key products for, or retail of, tobacco and tobacco alternatives; - Companies that manufacture controversial weapons, such as cluster bombs, landmines, nuclear weapons, depleted uranium weapons, biological/chemical weapons (or their strategic components), blinding laser, non-detectable components, or incendiary weapons; - 4. companies that manufacture or retail civilian firearms and derive 5% or more revenue from this sector; - 5. companies that manufacture conventional weapons or provide support services to and derive 5% or more revenue from this sector; - 6. companies that derive 5% or more revenue from unconventional oil and gas such as oil sands and shale gas or 1% or more revenue from Arctic oil; and - 7. companies that derive 5% or more of their total annual revenues (either reported or estimated) from activities related to for-profit prisons.